jakobzhao/geog4572/labs/lab06/readme.md

 Create a new repository on github to store this lab submission.

-- Generate a SfM from Photoscan from a dataset of photoes.
-This dataset can be the one which provided by this course (click here to download), or collect a dataset all by yourself.
+- Generate a SfM from Photoscan from a dataset of photos.
+This dataset can be the one which provided by this course ([Clink here to download](https://drive.google.com/open?id=18jXLaFHFg0y2aqSsJ61Q0QOYaV_1nqdX)), or collect a dataset all by yourself.
 To generate the dataset, you will need to use PhotoScan, you can use a demo version, which can be downloaded from the photo official website.
 The demo version would not allow you export the SfM model, so for turning in, please get a screenshot of the point cloud of the generated SfM model, and then insert this screenshot image to the `readme.md` file in the root directory of this repository (**9 POINTS**)

 > **Note:** If you want to export the point cloud, you will need to use an full version of PhotoScan.
 In Strand Ag Hall 347 (Instructor's office), there is a dedicated workstation which has installed a full version of the PhotoScan.
 If you want to export your SfM, you can use that workstation with you onid whenever the door is open.